PierreStephaneVoltaire/secretz/README.md

 This repository contains the configuration and tooling for:
 - Managing secrets and configurations
 - Promoting secrets between environments
+## Project status

+currently in the planning phase.
+The Cli is not ready for use.

 ## 🔍 Use Case